 Hong Kong Government Withdraws Extradition Bill, A Key Demand Of Protesters

-Hong Kong's embattled chief executive Carrie Lam is officially withdrawing an extradition bill with China after more than three months of sometimes violent protest.
+Hong Kong's embattled chief executive, Carrie Lam, is officially withdrawing an extradition bill with China after more than three months of sometimes violent protest.

-In a videotaped speech, Lam cited growing clashes between protesters and police and online harassment from both sides as an impetus for backing down on the bill.
+In a videotaped speech, Lam cited growing clashes between protesters and police and online harassment from both sides as an impetus for backing down regarding the bill.

 "For many people, Hong Kong has become an unfamiliar place," Lam said.
 "We need a common basis to start such a dialogue."

-Protests against the bill, which if passed would have seen suspected criminals sent to mainland China to be tried, are now in their fourteenth week.
+Protests against the bill, which if passed would have seen suspected criminals sent to mainland China to be tried, are now in their 14th week.
 Lam initially refused to completely withdraw the extradition bill, instead saying that it had been "suspended" on June 15.

 Infuriated, protesters have continued to take to the streets and increased their demands to five, including direct democratic elections for Hong Kong's next leader and an independent investigation into police brutality during the protests.

-She refused to discuss dismissing criminal charges against protesters arrested for "rioting," a charge that can carry a maximum punishment of five years jail time.
-She also said she would expand an existing police commission to look into allegations of police brutality but would not set up a new, independent body, as protesters have asked.
+She refused to discuss dismissing criminal charges against protesters arrested for "rioting," a charge that can carry a maximum punishment of five years of jail time.
+She also said she would expand an existing police commission to look into allegations of police brutality but would not set up a new, independent body as protesters have asked.

 Initial response to Carrie Lam:— Joshua Wong 黃之鋒 (@joshuawongcf) September 4, 2019